-So, if you’re happy to purchase a pressure washer (or already own one), you can create a lucrative side gig or full-time business.
+So, if you’re happy to purchase a pressure washer (or already own one), you can create a successful business or side gig.
 The work isn’t very hard, although it can be wet and dirty.

 Finding your first few clients can be as easy as checking with homeowners in your neighborhood.

 Everyone enjoys a clean home, but many people lack the time to do a thorough cleaning.
 And others may have physical limitations.
 These people need a reliable house cleaner to perform weekly or periodic cleaning to stay on top of things.
 If you have spare time and don’t mind cleaning, this could be a profitable business to pursue and an excellent way to earn money.